 Merida has a few co-working spaces in the north part of the city.
 North Merida is a lot of newer construction, shopping malls, movie theaters, nice gyms, etc. Basically, this is the suburb of Merida.
 If you need a co-working space or office, you might want to consider living in the north.

 For those who are a little more flexible with where they work, I’d recommend living and cafe hopping in Centro Historico (Downtown) or Paseo de Montejo.

 There are about 25-30 cafes in these two areas, and none seem to mind if you sit and work for 6+ hours, as long as you ordered something.
-In fact, this is common for most cities in Mexico; the people and culture is very accommodating.
+In fact, this is common for most cities in Mexico; the people and culture are very accommodating.

 Here are a few recommendations for great cafes to work in: Marago Cafe and Starbucks (I’m not a fan of Starbucks, but this one is nice), both along Paseo de Montejo; and in Downtown, try Manifesto and Pan y Koffee.
 Keep reading for more information on all these places.

 As far as rents, they are about the same for a 1 bedroom with bills in both Centro Historico/Paseo de Montejo and North Merida.
 For a nicer place, plan to spend $400-600/month.
 In the north, you’d get a more modern place, but you’re further from the culture and beauty Merida is known for.